Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/overview.md

 ### Filtering the list of services displayed
 Optionally, you can filter the list of services that are displayed on the Intelligent Capture > Services form.
 This could be to only display those services that belong to the customer they are logging the request for.
 You could also do this to display only those services the analyst supports (based on being a member of a team that supports one or more services).
 This could be useful, for example, if you only want the IT team to see the services they support, and equally you want the HR team to only see the services they support, when raising requests via Intelligent Capture.

-To filter the list of services displayed, Hornbill administrators can turn on the [`servicemanager.progressiveCapture.servicedetails.enableSupportVisibility` setting](/servicemanager-config/advanced-tools-and-settings/application-settings#service-manager-forms), which is is off by default.
+To filter the list of services displayed, Hornbill administrators can turn on the [`servicemanager.progressiveCapture.servicedetails.enableSupportVisibility` setting](/servicemanager-config/advanced-tools-and-settings/application-settings#service-manager-forms), which is off by default.

 ## Subscribers
 Subscribers are the people who consume the service.
 You can subscribe customers to a service based on various organization groups.
 By default, subscription settings allow all customers to use the service.